horror-vacui/vcsv2df/README.md

 # vcsv2df

 A script to create python dataframe, which then can be processed altered in python.
-The script 'vcsv2df.py' processes a single vcsv file[^1], while the other file 'vcsv_merge.py' takes multiple vcsv files as arguments and creates one merged dataframe.
+The script 'vcsv2df.py' processes a single vcsv file<sup>[1](#fn1)</sup>, while the other file 'vcsv_merge.py' takes multiple vcsv files as arguments and creates one merged dataframe.
 It has an option to write out the dataframe into a csv file with the detected column names.

-[^1]: vcsv files are ASCII export files from Cadence ViVA waveform viewer.
+<a name="fn1">1</a>: vcsv files are ASCII export files from Cadence ViVA waveform viewer.

 # Usage
 ```python